 Let’s get our terms right: your cash flow relates to the predictions you can make about what your business can spend in the coming months.

-We help startups and small businesses to understand and manage their cash flow right.
-In this post, we share our 4 best tips on how you can do the same.
+We help start ups and small businesses to understand and manage their cash flow right.
+In this article, we share our 4 best tips on how you can do the same.

 1. Make every penny count